akichidis/lightning-chess/README.md

 - The smart contract is equipped with chess state validation logic (i.e., if a move is valid).
 If a user signs an invalid move, this can be used as a cryptographic evidence of malicious activity and the opponent will be able to provide this proof to win the game.
 Along the same lines, a checkmate is automatically checked by the contract's verify method.
 - Use Oracles for handling disputes on "time to respond".

+## Full expected protocol (WIP)

+**Happy path process**

+1. players agree on random gameID and colours (similarly to key agreement)
+2. initial commitment (fact-time lock tx) → send for notarisation
+3. off chain game
+   1. player signs next move
+   2. sends hash (or gameID + sequence) to SequenceKeeper
+   3. SequenceKeeper signs and replies back
+   4. player forwards to the other player
+   5. next player's turn (go to 3.i)
+4. Game ends → submit a tx that includes the last two signed moves (or signed acceptance/resignation from the other party) - The main benefit with this approach is you don't need to send all the game move sequence
+5. Smart contract verify logic should be able to identify a winning state, so consuming is possible.

+**Idea** sequence of moves can work like a blockchain.
+**Prerequisites** a passive Oracle (SequenceKeeper) is required (it can be a BFT cluster for advanced security/trust, but accurancy in the level of seconds is tricky anyway with leader-based schemes).
+Note that oracles are only required for disputes on "time to respond" and they don't need to have visibility on the actual game state (moves).

+**Dispute cases**
+ 1. Player leaves the game earlier (on purpose or unexpectedly): Request the last signature from SequenceKeeper that the other party has not responded (WIP: time-out policy to be defined).
+ 2. Player makes an invalid move: The other player reveals signed previous state(s) and signed current move.
+Smart contract logic should be able to identify a wrong move and the winner can consume the assets.
+Chess software should not allow invalid moves, thus an invalid move should only happen on purpose.

 ## Contributing

 We welcome contributions to Lightning Chess!
 You may find the list of contributors [here](./CONTRIBUTORS.md).